hillapay/payment/README.md

 >**DirectdebitMonthlyWithdrawCount:** This field is the number of harvests per month, which is 3 by default

->**VasConfig:** When you want to use the VAS feature, you can do some adjustments with this field
+>**VasConfig:** By making some adjustments to this filed, you can sue the M-VAS feature.

 #####  VasConfig
->**UserPhoneNumber:**When you want to use the VAS service, you must either use OTP or enter the phone number yourself, with which you can enter the number without the need for OTP.
+>**UserPhoneNumber:** When you want to use M-VAS services, it is required to do an OTP or enter your mobile phone number.
+By using this filed, you may only enter the phone number, and there is no need to do the OTP process.

 #### 5. Request payment